Concept: Income Quintiles - Child Health Income Quintiles

-Income Quintile format files are updated on a regular basis, based on the availability of new Census data (every 5 years), updated PCCF files (annually), and updated (annually) Population files.
+Income Quintile formats are updated on a regular basis, based on the availability of new Census data (every 5 years), updated PCCF files (annually), and updated (annually) Population files.

-- When average household income values are available from new Census files, Income Quintile format files dating back two years from the current Census year are recreated.
-For example, when the 2021 Census data becomes available, new format files for 2019 and 2020 will be recreated using average household income data from the 2021 census file.
+- When average household income values are available from new Census files, Income Quintile formats dating back two years from the current Census year are recreated.
+For example, when the 2021 Census data becomes available, new formats for 2019 and 2020 will be recreated using average household income data from the 2021 census file.

 - Household Income from Census Information - Historical